-Abheena and the Dancing Queens, Trans-dance of yin & yang
+Abheena and the Dancing Queens are

 The drag queen is nature's perfect entertainer.
 What more regal source of sass could God have divined than the glam star who emerges when a man dons a dress, dances like an apsara with a heightened feminine persona, and wears make-up with the artistry of a professional?